Reuben-Brewer/PhidgetDCmotorDCC1000controller_ReubenPython2and3Class/README.md

 Apache 2 License

-Software Revision F, 05/10/2023
+Software Revision G, 12/31/2025

 Verified working on:

-Python 2.7, 3.8
+Python 3.12/13

-Windows 8.1, 10 64-bit
+Windows 10/11 64-bit

-Raspberry Pi Buster
+Raspberry Pi Bookworm

 (no Mac testing yet, but might work while not in GUI-mode)